|Update Mar 02, 2020 10:03 PST, Las Vegas|

 DJ DAD SHIRT is a Las Vegas based musical collective known for their long, improvised jams that draw from electronic, rock and jazz instrumentation.
 Guest musicians are a regular feature of their performances, from either the local scene or out of town.
 Core members Terbo, Jonah and Justin have extensive backgrounds in electronic music, but also love and understand the value of players interacting on instruments in front of a live audience.

 Formed almost by accident, the band arose out of ad hoc jam sessions onstage in the Las Vegas Arts District, literally friends from the scene- with a shared passion for playing- filling in dead stage time at a venue favored by local artists and musicians.
 This laid-back, creative environment is the backdrop for the eclectic post-dance fusion that constitutes the group's evolving sound.
-The band still plays this spot, ReBAR on S Main Street, but now as a Saturday night headliner.
+Quickly the band established a Saturday night residency in the area, playing over three dozen shows in its first half year of existence.

 The group is on an endless journey to define what constitutes an actual "Dad Shirt."
 Much of this discussion takes place with followers of the band, who are known to wear their own interpretations of 'Dad Shirt' themed outfits at shows.